for children and adults

 Master basic quilting techniques for making your own heirloom pieces.
 Cost includes all materials, though students will need to bring some standard supplies.
 Several sessions may be required, depending upon experience.
 Absolute beginners should expect to need at least 4 sessions.
 Jo Garvin, instructor.

 - Scherenschnitte (German Scissors Cutting)- $150 for a 3-hour session.
-This class accommodates up to 6 adults.
+This workshop accommodates up to 6 adults.

 Work with local scherenschnitte artist, Joli Miller, to master the skills needed to cut incredibly beautiful designs from paper.

 Beginning Rug Braiding – $150 for a 2-hour session.
-This class accommodates up to 4 adults.
+This workshop accommodates up to 4 adults.

 Work with local rug braider, Carolyn Newcomer, to create a braided mat.
 All materials are supplied.
 Advanced/continuing classes are an option.

-Classes may be scheduled during non-museum hours.
-To organize a class, please contact the museum.
+Workshops may be scheduled during non-museum hours.
+To organize a workshop, please contact the museum.

-We hope to add more classes as time goes on.
+We hope to add more workshops as time goes on.
 Please check back often to see what is available.

 717 367-4672 or email: Winters–HH@ElizabethtownHistory.org